thebgacademy/apollo3-annotation/docs/tutorial/annotation.md

 column.

-We could also do the same for the exon, but we'll do it a different way as a demonstraction.
+We could also do the same for the exon, but we'll do it a different way as a demonstration.
 Right-click on the exon and choose "Edit feature details".
 Change the "End" box in the new panel to `9659388` and see that the exon extends.